 “…The appointments are always on time, quick, and friendly!
 They always make me feel comfortable and happy with my results!
 “Contact Us

 Depending on the extent of correction needed in the face, PREMIERE Center for Cosmetic Surgery offers multiple facelift options.
 Your plastic surgeon will evaluate your condition to help you decide which procedure is best for you and your goals.

 A traditional rhytidectomy will likely be recommended if a patient experiences severe facial sagging around the mouth, cheeks, jawline, and neck.
 A traditional facelift is the most comprehensive option and addresses aesthetic concerns from the cheeks to the neck.

 Limited (Mini) Facelift

-A facelift may also include cosmetic corrections to the neck; however, a neck lift can be performed without a facelift.
-A neck lift will reduce the signs of aging in the neck and contour a defined jawline by eliminating sagging excess skin and fat under the chin and in the neck.
+A traditional facelift incorporates cosmetic corrections to the neck; however, a neck lift can be performed without a facelift.
+A neck lift can reduce the signs of aging in the neck and contour a defined jawline by eliminating excess skin and fat under the chin.
 Additionally, a neck lift involves tightening muscles that have become lax to effectively correct neck skin banding, “turkey neck,” and a double chin.